-Chewy, sweet, and festive these high protein baked oats are the perfect recipe for Christmas breakfast.
-Prep them ahead of time and pop in the oven to bake while you take your time enjoying the morning.
+Indulgent, festive, and high in protein these baked oats without banana are the perfect Christmas morning breakfast recipe!
+Prep the candy cane oatmeal ahead of time and bake it in the morning while you take the time to open presents.

 Candy canes for breakfast?
 What kid can say no to that?

-As a mom, I adore these blended baked oats because they’re simple.
-But as a Certified Nutrition Coach, I love them because they’re:
+As a mom, I adore these banana-free baked oats because they’re simple.
+But as a Certified Nutrition Coach, I love them because they're high in protein making them perfect to kick off the day (learn more about the benefits of a high protein diet) and a great way to support the 12 days of Christmas workout.

 Ingredients You’ll Need

 Though most protein-baked oatmeal recipes will call for bananas, you won’t find them here!
-These blended oats are sweetened with honey instead.
+These blended oats are sweetened with honey instead and completely banana free.

-Rolled oats: make sure that they’re certified gluten-free if you need them to be.
+Old fashioned rolled oats: make sure that they’re certified gluten-free if you need them to be.
 Unfortunately, quick oats and steel-cut oats don’t tend to work as well for this recipe.
+Learn more about different types of oats and how to use them.

-Egg whites: an added bit of protein but the egg whites also help hold the blended baked oats together.
+Egg whites: an added bit of protein but the egg whites also help hold the blended baked oats without banana together.

-Collagen powder: the secret in this high protein baked oats!
+Collagen powder: the secret in this baked oats recipe!
 Collagen powder is the cleanest source of protein you can choose!

 Honey: this gives a bit of sweetness to the morning.
 Though maple syrup will work in its place, it will change the texture slightly.